maxxiimo/the-front-end-manifesto/Getting Started.md

 Getting Started
 ---------------

-This chapter is really a cut-and-paste chapter.
+This chapter could be called a cut-and-paste chapter in that I will provide tried-and-true code that you can cut and paste into your application.
 Here you get the steps necessary to start your rails application right, from the front end view coders perspective.
+The Layout and Styles sections of this chapter in addition to providing code dive into understanding the organization of those areas of your web application.
+Let's get started.

 ### Groundwork

-Assuming you just created a brand spanking new rails application, I would set up .gemfile and .gitignore as follows right off the bat:
+Assuming you just created a brand spanking new rails application, I would set up your .gemfile and .gitignore files right off the bat as follows:

 #### .gemfile